ANCPLabOldenburg/megqc_documentation/new/run.md

 Thanks to the graphical user interface (GUI) you will be able to run MEGqc and generate reports without using the terminal.

 ## 1. Launching MEGqc
-To open the GUI, click the MEGqc shortcut on your Desktop.
-A terminal will open alongside the GUI, you can safely close the terminal if you want.
+To open the GUI, click the MEGqc shortcut on your Desktop *(a terminal will open alongside the GUI, you can safely close the terminal if you want)*.

 <img src="../static/mini/gui.png" alt="mini-megqc-gui" width="350px" align="center">